 On the heels of losing its only superstar, DreamWorks Records Nashville is being shuttered by its parent company, Universal Music Group.

-As Billboard.biz previously reported, Toby Keith has departed the label where he scored his greatest successes to launch his own company, Show Dog Records.
+As Billboard.biz reported last week, Toby Keith has departed the label where he scored his greatest successes to launch his own company, Show Dog Records.

 With the shutdown, most of the DreamWorks staff and artists will be absorbed into sister labels MCA Nashville, Mercury and Lost Highway Records.
 Three staffers are being let go.
 A source says they are all at the assistant level.